changeworld/azure-docs.ja-jp/articles/storage/files/storage-files-identity-ad-ds-enable.md

 $SubscriptionId = "<your-subscription-id-here>"
 $ResourceGroupName = "<resource-group-name-here>"
 $StorageAccountName = "<storage-account-name-here>"
+$DomainAccountType = "<ComputerAccount|ServiceLogonAccount>" # Default is set as ComputerAccount
+# If you don't provide the OU name as an input parameter, the AD identity that represents the storage account is created under the root directory.
+$OuDistinguishedName = "<ou-distinguishedname-here>"
+# Specify the encryption agorithm used for Kerberos authentication.
+Default is configured as "'RC4','AES256'" which supports both 'RC4' and 'AES256' encryption.
+$EncryptionType = "<AES256|RC4|AES256,RC4>"

 # Select the target subscription for the current session
 Select-AzSubscription -SubscriptionId $SubscriptionId